jdi-apt/DynamicsNAV-GeoCoding/README.md

 # DynamicsNAV-Maps
-You can use BingMaps or GoolgeMaps to get coordinates from adresses.
+Use BingMaps or GoolgeMaps to get coordinates from adresses in Dynamics NAV